 - Clear and level the site to ensure a stable foundation.

-- Install a concrete or steel base for load distribution, tailored to the UAE’s terrain (e.g., desert sand or urban concrete).
+- Install a concrete or steel base for load distribution, tailored to DUBAI’s terrain (e.g., desert sand or urban concrete).

 - Verify site accessibility for panel delivery and crane operations.